HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering: HERBench: High Evidential Requirement Benchmark

 \subsection{Task Taxonomy}

-To evaluate whether models truly \emph{use} evidence rather than guess from the most prominent cue, we organize twelve tasks into four families (Figure~\ref{fig:grid_plot}).
-Each task is constructed so that a correct answer requires aggregating at least $k \ge 3$ \emph{distinct observations} (ER), enforced via identity binding, set-level aggregation, temporal ordering, or video-wide verification.
+To evaluate whether models truly integrate evidence rather than rely on a salient cue, we organize 12 tasks into four reasoning families (Figure~\ref{fig:grid_plot}).
+These families recast familiar VideoQA settings under structural $k \geq 3$ constraints over long videos, while also introducing tasks for appearance-grounded identity binding, set-level identity maintenance, and region-conditioned aggregation.

 \paragraph{Temporal Reasoning \& Chronology [TR\&C].} These tasks require understanding event order, co-occurrence, and durations, compiling distributed cues into a linear chronology.
-The three tasks are: 1) \textit{[TSO] Temporal Shot Ordering}: Arrange four shot descriptions from a trailer into the correct chronological order, using only content cues to reconstruct \emph{high-level scene transitions}.
+The three tasks are: 1) \textit{[TSO] Temporal Shot Ordering}: Arrange four shot descriptions from a trailer into the correct chronological order, using only content cues.
 2) \textit{[MPDR] Multi-Person Duration Reasoning}: Compare interval statistics for appearance-described people (e.g., who stayed in view the longest, or who entered/exited first), focusing on \emph{fine-grained time-span contrasts} across individuals.
 3) \textit{[ASII] Action Sequence Integrity \& Identification}: Select the correct ordering of five narrated actions among plausible permutations, stressing \emph{micro-level task sequencing} rather than scene-level ordering.
 The ER is driven by ordering and interval comparisons across at least three temporally separated observations, but each task probes a distinct temporal structure.